CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Please note that one has to load Nextflow module with a version.
 Otherwise, the latest version of stable module installed at that point is used.
 For the reproducibility point of view, make sure to load versions of all tools including the Nextflow module.

-### Running hello-world example

-This "Hello-world" minimalist example demonstrates the basic syntax of Nextflow for a process.
-In this tutorial, you will learn how to run a Nextflow script as well as understand the default location of resulting output files.
-Copy the below script to a file named, hello-world.nf
+The following "Hello-world" minimalist example demonstrates the basic syntax of Nextflow.
+Copy the below script to a file named, hello-world.nf.

 ```nextflow
 #!/usr/bin/env nextflow